manasseh-randriamitsiry/ljsa_backup/README.md

 - By ManassehRandriamitsiry
 - This code is under licence of Lycee Joel Sylvain (not open source)
+- This is not the last version (codes messy and not complete)

 how to set up :
 - default Main :